ebonnal/streamable/reddit.md

 I am presenting the `streamable` library to you, fellow Python developers, with two classic objectives:

-- notify you that it exists, I hope it will be useful for some of you.
+- notify you that it exists
 - gather feedback

 # What my project does